rodneyshupe/Cookbook/Recipes/Sides/ClassicRisotto.rst

 Directions
 ----------

-1. Lightly simmer the chicken broth in one pot as you make the risotto in another pot.
+1. Simmer the chicken broth in one pot while you make the risotto in another.
-2. Heat oil in a medium saucepan over medium-high heat, then add in the onions and garlic.
-Saute until golden and fragrant, a few minutes.
-   Add the rice and continue to cook and stir over medium high heat, coating the grains evenly with the oil, until the rice grains give off a toasty aroma and transform from pure white to almost entirely opaque.
+2. Heat oil in a medium saucepan over medium-high heat; add the onions and garlic and saute until golden and fragrant, a few minutes.
+Add the rice and cook, stirring, coating the grains evenly with the oil, until they give off a toasty aroma and turn from pure white to almost entirely opaque.
-3. Add in the white wine and stir frequently as the rice absorbs the liquid.
-Reduce your heat to low.
-Start adding the hot chicken stock in several additions, stirring frequently after each one and allowing the rice to absorb the broth.
-Continue to cook and stir the risotto until the rice is just tender or al dente (soft with an ever so slight bite to the center) and creamy.
-The Arborio rice will gradually release its starch and thicken the extra liquid into creaminess.
-Creamy is important if you're going for authenticity!
-   This will take about 20 minutes from when you start adding the liquid.
+3. Add the white wine and stir frequently as the rice absorbs the liquid.
+   Reduce heat to low.
+Add the hot chicken stock in several additions, stirring frequently after each and letting the rice absorb the broth.
+Cook and stir until the rice is just tender or al dente, soft with an ever so slight bite to the center, and creamy; the Arborio releases its starch and thickens the liquid into creaminess.
+Keep it creamy for authenticity.
+This takes about 20 minutes from when you start adding the liquid.
-4. To finish stir in the Parmesan, butter and minced fresh herbs.
+4. Stir in the Parmesan, butter and minced fresh herbs.
 Spoon into dishes piping hot and share.

 Variations
 ----------